rahnersec/kali-setup/README.md

    cd kali-setup
    ansible-playbook -K main.yml
    ```
-   The `-K` will request your `sudo` password in order to make the nessasary system changes.
+The `-K` will request your `sudo` password in order to make the necessary system changes.

+## Acknowledgements

+The content of the playbook is largely based on the work done by [@Aegrah](https://github.com/Aegrah/) (https://github.com/Aegrah/kali_ansible_setup).

 ## Contributing